-The bad rap Monster cables have garnered for being excessively priced turns out to be more from their home theater cables, but we’ll save that discussion for another day!
-Just know that when it comes to guitar cables, Monster Standard S-100 Instrument cables deliver in a big way when it comes to quality and reliability.
+Bottom Line: The bad rap Monster cables have garnered for being excessively priced turns out to be more from their home theater cables, but we’ll save that discussion for another day!
+Just know that Monster Standard S-100 Instrument cables deliver in a big way when it comes to quality and reliability.

 Mogami makes some of the most premium cables money can buy.
 We’re going to touch on three specific models: Mogami Platinum, Gold, and Silver - and no, we’re not talking about Tequila here!

 At the highest end of the range, you’ve got Mogami Platinum cables, available in 3, 6, 12, 20, and 30 ft lengths.
 By no means budget-priced, these cables are made from the highest quality components.
-A quick glance at some reviews reveals that these are much more than just well-built cables.
-Owners praise the way these bring out the tone of their rig like no other cable is able to.
-From one of the reviews:
+However, these are much more than just well-built cables.
+They'll bring out the tone of your rig like no other cable is able to.

 Slightly more affordable are Mogami Gold cables (3, 6, 10, 18, and 25 ft lengths available).
-If you’re ready to invest in a premium guitar cable, we actually highly recommend these.
+If you’re ready to invest in a premium guitar cable, we highly recommend these.
 A 10 ft Mogami Gold cable, while not exactly cheap, is relatively attainable (here is Straight to Straight, and here is Straight to Right-Angle).
-Here are some useful sound bites:

 And finally, for a price more comparable to non-premium cables, you’ve got the Mogami Silver series.
 We love the very high quality Amphenol plugs on these.
 You’ve got 3 ft, 12 ft, 18 ft, and 25 ft lengths.

-Mogami have paved their way to the top of the guitar cable pile.
-Sonically, users of these cables say they are on another level.
-To make the steep price tag easier to swallow, because of the fantastic warranty, buying a Mogami cable is a lifetime investment.
+Bottom Line: Mogami have paved their way to the top of the guitar cable pile.
+Sonically, these cables are on another level.
+To make the steep price tag easier to swallow, because of the fantastic warranty, keep in mind buying a Mogami cable is a lifetime investment.
 If you’re ready to make the jump to the world of premium cables, we very highly recommend you go with Mogami.
 Mogami Platinum are a little expensive for our taste, but we feel that Mogami Gold is a very good compromise.
-These get the award for Best of the Best.

 George L 155 Guage Cable